 For many people, not getting enough sleep can be the most challenging part of being a parent.
 The advice in this section will help you to consider some ideas that suit your baby and your family.

 As well as being hungry, there are lots of other reasons why your baby may wake up.
-They might be too hot or too cold, be feeling a bit unwell, be teething or need a nappy change or just want a cuddle.
+They might be too hot or too cold, be feeling a bit unwell, be teething, need a nappy change or just want a cuddle.
 This is why it’s almost impossible to establish clear sleep patterns in the early days.

-What you can do though, is create the right environment at night time.
+However, there are some things you can try, such as creating the right environment at night time.
 Keep the room fairly dark – you don’t usually need to switch on the lights just to feed or comfort your baby.
 Talk in a soft voice, so as not to stimulate your baby too much, and only change their nappy or clothing if you really need to.

 There will be times when your baby won’t settle back to sleep.
 In these situations, ask for help from your partner, you could also try gentle rocking or if you’re breastfeeding, you could try offering your breast again, even if your baby has just fed.
 If you’ve had an unsettled night, be kind to yourself and give yourself time to rest the next day.
 If your baby is crying for long periods, they may need a medical check to make sure there’s nothing wrong.

 Putting your baby to sleep

 For safe sleeping, put your baby down on their back to sleep, never on their front or side, and keep them in the same room as you to sleep for the first six months.